 I like to mix and match plant stems and flower stems to create a unique arrangement for the vases in my living room.

-For me, I tend to gravitate to faux everything with my décor (if you haven’t noticed lol).
+I tend to gravitate to faux everything with my décor (if you haven’t noticed lol).
 Faux moss, faux palm leaves, faux lemons, and a mix of faux flowers to really bring the outdoors into your home.
 It looks just as good as the real thing with the same effect!

 Also, you don’t have to worry about maintaining actual tropical plants that probably wouldn’t survive in your home environment.